markmac99/mp4toftp/README.md

 git clone https://github.com/markmac99/mp4toftp.git
 cd mp4toftp
 </pre>

-### Step 2: Configure the software
+### Step 2: Configure the ftp Connection
 Edit the configuration file using a text editor, for example
 <pre>
 nano ~/source/mp4toftp/mp4toftp.ini
 </pre>
 Provide the server name, username, password and target folder for your FTP site, then save and exit the editor.
 If uploading to the default location just leave the target folder blank.

-### Step 3: Adding the Hook to UKMON tools
+### Step 3: Adding the Hook to UKMON-pitools
 If you're  using the 'extrascript' function in ukmon-pitools (for example to contribute to Istrastream), copy the extrascript file from ukmon-pitools to the mp4toftp folder.
 <pre>
 cp ~/source/ukmon-pitools/extrascript ~/source/mp4toftp
 </pre>

-Then create or update the ukmon-pitools 'extrascript' file so that it calls mp4ToFTP.py:
+Then create or update the *ukmon-pitools* 'extrascript' file so that it calls mp4ToFTP.py:
 <pre>
 echo /home/pi/source/mp4toftp/mp4ToFTP.py > ~/source/ukmon-pitools/extrascript
 </pre>